-Having an RV, you will need the ability to check the AC and DC voltages.
-If you have never had a chance to use a Multimeter, they are easy to use, It will come with a manual on how to use it or better yet check out YouTube.
+Having an RV, you want a Multimeter to have the ability to check the AC and DC voltages.
+If you have never had a chance to use a Multimeter, it is easy to use; it will come with a manual on using it or, better yet, check it out on YouTube.

 Wire Stripper/Crimpers & Cutter

-These wire strippers/crimpers are something every RV owner should have one or maybe two of.
+Wire Stripper/Crimpers & Cutter are something every RV owner should have one or maybe two.
 Be sure to get a terminal connector kit and extra wire in different sizes.
-This will come in handy when you need to fix an electrical issue.
+These will come in handy when you need to fix an electrical issue.